sungheeyun/sungheeyun.github.io/_posts/2025-02-10-PST - Why Data SHALL be the Next Big Thing.markdown

 which was the product of his life-long patience even under people's mockings that neural network does NOT work!

-# The Acceleration: From Transformers to AI Agents
+# The Acceleration &ndash; From Transformers to AI Agents

 The pace of innovation continued to accelerate.
 Shortly after I joined Amazon,